 - A tiered approach, that’s rooted in a culture of collaboration and safety, is the best way to make sure that all staff, students, and families are included in a trauma-informed approach.

 - Even if an adverse event doesn’t result in the clinical symptoms of trauma, it can still have a profoundly negative impact on all spheres of a child’s development: physically, cognitively, behaviorally, socially, and emotionally.
 A trauma-informed environment accounts for the potential of harm and embeds supportive elements for prevention and early intervention.

 - A trauma-informed approach is most effective at the early learning stages—it helps build a critical developmental foundation for children to help establish the most optimal trajectory for them as they continue to learn and grow.

 Trauma-informed schools incorporate policy, procedure, and curriculum into a holistic approach that supports every student’s potential.

-The recent article Applying a Trauma-Informed School Systems Approach: Examples from School Community-Academic Partnerships
+The article Applying a Trauma-Informed School Systems Approach: Examples from School Community-Academic Partnerships

 considers examples of public schools who have applied a trauma-informed perspective to school policy and procedure for the purpose of actively mitigating the detrimental social, emotional, and cognitive experiences that adverse events may cause in the lives of children—and their futures as adults.
 Some of their findings include: